Prime Minister thanks luxury designer Anya Hindmarch at business conference

 Mr Sunak convened the Business Connect conference, featuring around 200 high-profile chief executives, on Monday as part of an effort to patch up the Government’s relationship with business.

-Ms Hindmarch, 54, whose handbags retail for between £650 to £2,600, was in the audience for a Q&A between the prime minister and business leaders.
+Ms Hindmarch, 54, was in the audience for a Q&A between the prime minister and business leaders.

 She asked the Prime Minister how the Government plans to support the creative industries with growth and investment.